 The Group has entered into various forward currency contracts to manage its exchange rate exposures which did not meet the criteria for hedge accounting under IFRSs.
 The forward currency contracts are derivatives and are classified as financial assets at fair value through profit or loss and are stated at fair values at the end of the reporting period.
-The fair values were determined by BMI Appraisals Limited, independent professionally qualified valuers, and disclosed in these financial statements based on valuation techniques for which all inputs which have a significant effect on the recorded fair value are observable, either directly or indirectly (Level 2 of the fair value hierarchy as defined in IFRS 7).
+The fair values disclosed in these financial statements were based on valuation techniques for which all inputs which have a significant effect on the recorded fair value are observable, either directly or indirectly (Level 2 of the fair value hierarchy as defined in IFRS 7).

-Fair value gains on non-hedging currency derivatives amounting to HK\$526,000 were credited to profit or loss as "other income" during the year.
-Fair value losses on non-hedging currency derivatives amounting to HK\$462,000 were charged to profit or loss as "other expenses, net" in 2016.
+Fair value losses of non-hedging currency derivatives amounting to HK\$865,000 were debited to profit or loss as "Other expenses, net" during the year.
+Fair value gains of non-hedging currency derivatives amounting to HK\$526,000 were credited to profit or loss as "Other income and gains, net" in 2017.